Talbot (dog breed): Other

 The arms of the Carter family of Castle Martin (see Carter-Campbell of Possil) include a Talbot.
 The arms of the Earls Waldegrave have supporters of two Talbots.
 The Talbot Hound was also the symbol of Weston Road High School in the county town of Stafford, Staffordshire.
 It used to be used in all school stationery and was displayed as white on a navy blue background on ties and jumpers in the school uniform.
 It was removed when Weston Road became an academy.
 The Talbot also appears as a supporter in the arms of the Marquess of Sligo.
 The Earl of Talbot and Shrewsbury coat of arms was used on Talbot cars manufactured at a purpose-built factory at Barlby Road, Kensington, London and sold as Talbots until 1937.
 It is now used on the logo of the Talbot Owners' Club.

 The arms of Bournemouth University have three Talbots on the shield, a reference to there being a University Campus on Talbot Heath.

+The arms of Lady Margaret Hall, Oxford feature two talbots passant in reference to founder Edward Talbot (bishop).